iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 As seen above, the list of RFID readers and the total number of transaction events recorded on the Tangle for each device.

-### Retrieve the last transaction involving an RFID EPC.
+### Retrieve the last transaction involving an RFID EPC

 This API endpoint allows you to retrieve the last transaction involving an RFID EPC.
 By including the URL parameter `lastN`, the API allows you to retrieve the most recent `N` transactions.
 In this case we want to retrieve the most recent transaction, so we set the `lastN` parameter equal to `1`.